 - Employment details, including income, employment history, professional activities and other biographical details provided directly by you or available via public sources

 - Partner/spouse, family and other relationships

 - Relationships with other Alumni, supporters and friends

 - Current interests, activities and affiliations

 - Gift Aid status, where applicable

-- The information you have publicly shared on social media, including services such as LinkedIn, Facebook, and Twitter
+- The information you have publicly shared on social media including, but not limited to, services such as LinkedIn, Facebook, and Twitter

 - Records of communications from, and interactions with, the College and its service providers

 - Attendance of events and meetings with Goodenough staff, including details of access and dietary requirements